 - Care partner stress

-One issue that came up on the webinar that we also wanted to address here was the issue of what to do if your person with Parkinson’s is in acute distress.
+One issue that came up during the cognition and other non-motor symptoms webinar that we also wanted to address here was the issue of what to do if your person with Parkinson’s is in acute distress.
 A viewer asked this important question:

 “Dr. Goldman advised that patients who are acutely experiencing symptoms related to psychosis to follow up with their MDS and/or go immediately to ER.
 Most MDS are quite busy and an urgent appointment may be difficult, if not impossible, to attain.
 On the ER side, we know that most ED physicians and staff have limited knowledge of PD and psychosis related to PD.
 There are many anti-psychotic meds that are clearly contraindicated for people with PD – they cause worsening of symptoms.
 These meds are noted as “meds to avoid” in the EVC.
 (Every Victory Counts manual) The presenter made no mention of these drugs; the odds are high that a patient presenting to the ER with psychotic symptoms will receive one of them.”